ndevenish/Blender_ioEDM/README.md

 What Doesn't Work
 -----------------
 - Exporting
-- Currently only tested with a limited range of EDM files, so e.g. bone-based animation is currently not handled and files using it, and any other unrecognised nodes will not work.
+- Bone-based animations are not handled at all
 - Multiple argument animations per object - decisions on the best way to represent this in Blender need to be made (NLA?
 Custom Action attributes?)
 - Complex translation of material settings, including specular, bump maps etc
-- Not all the sub-object positions are currently correct
+- Not all the sub-object transformations are completely understood, or the object-splitting process.
+This means when importing, some objects are incorrectly placed.

 Unanswered Questions about the EDM files
 ----------------------------------------